When Hate Comes Your Way: Lesson Learned by the Greenspon Center

 Educate

 We learned that far too many on our campus do not understand the meaning of antisemitism, the history of hate that the swastika holds, and the harm that chalk or a marker in one person’s hand can cause.
-Our Coordinator of Jewish Life, Noah Goldman, is leading a summer book group for the campus community on Deborah Lipstadt’s book, Antisemitism: Here and Now.
+We created a summer book group for the campus community on Deborah Lipstadt’s book, Antisemitism: Here and Now.
 Hillel International has created some short films to educate those who don’t have time to attend programs entitled, Understanding Antisemitism on Campus with short films on the topics of “What is Judaism?”
 (16:40 minutes), “History of antisemitism’ (9:45 minutes), and “Antisemitism today” (17 minutes).

 We are working to secure funding to create a Jewish Student Ambassadors program and train our Hillel students how to share their own faith stories, teach about Judaism to their peers, and gain the skills to combat antisemitism and other forms of hate.